 A court had found the parent incompetent to provide further care of the child.

 Not only does evidence need to be established, but you must show that terminating the biological parent’s rights is in the best interest of the child.
-It is only when the judge ends the parental rights will you be free to adopt the child.
+Only when the judge ends the parental rights will you be free to adopt the child.

 Contact Our Nashville Stepparent Adoption Lawyers